rberrey/Data-Transformation-Project/README.md

 ## Usage
 This project is ideal for users who are interested in learning about SQL data manipulation, schema creation, and data transformation techniques.
 It can be used as a learning tool or a template for similar projects.

-## This README provides a concise summary of your project based on the initial content of the SQL file.
-You might want to add more details or sections depending on the full content of your file and the specific aspects you want to highlight in your GitHub repository.